Murray throws for 6 TDs as No. 6 Oklahoma routs Baylor 66-33

+NORMAN, Okla. — Kyler Murray didn't even start Saturday, yet his performance will go down in the Oklahoma history books.

-NORMAN, Okla. — Kyler Murray sat out the Sooners' first offensive series then came on to pass for career highs of 432 yards and six touchdowns to help No. 6 Oklahoma defeat Baylor 66-33 on Saturday.
+Murray didn't set his alarm clock properly Thursday night so he was late to practice on Friday, meaning he couldn't start against Baylor because of team policy.
+He sat out the Sooners' first offensive series, then came on to pass for career highs of 432 yards and six touchdowns and helped No. 6 Oklahoma defeat the Bears 66-33.
+Murray also ran for a touchdown.

-Oklahoma coach Lincoln Riley said Murray didn't set his alarm clock properly on Thursday night, so he was late to practice on Friday, meaning he couldn't start.

-"It's a policy, something we stick by," Riley said.
-"It wasn't anything egregious, it wasn't any big issue."

-"A couple times, when they did get some pressure and things weren't there, you saw a little bit of the juice that he has," Riley said.
-"It's pretty unique."
+Murray matched Baker Mayfield's school record by accounting for seven touchdowns in a game, and his efficiency rating of 348 was a school record.

+Oklahoma (5-0, 2-0 Big 12) received the opening kickoff and converted one first down with Austin Kendall at quarterback before punting.
+Baylor muffed the punt, and Oklahoma recovered at the Baylor 10.
+On the second play, Murray found Lee Morris for a 9-yard touchdown pass.

+"I just tried to go in there, wasn't thinking about it too much," Murray said.
+"Didn't let it affect me.
+We had a good game."

-Marquise Brown caught five passes for 132 yards and two touchdowns, CeeDee Lamb had 101 yards receiving and Lee Morris caught two touchdown passes for the Sooners.
+Marquise Brown caught five passes for 132 yards and two touchdowns, CeeDee Lamb had 101 yards receiving, Kennedy Brooks ran for 107 yards and two touchdowns and Morris caught two touchdown passes for the Sooners.

+"I haven't seen anybody else do it better," Lamb said.
+"He surprises me every week, just like he surprises y'all.
+I promise."

+It was reminiscent of Oklahoma's win over West Virginia last year.
+Murray started in Mayfield's place because of a gesture Mayfield made against Kansas.
+He then stepped in and dominated as Oklahoma rolled to a 59-31 win.

-Charlie Brewer passed for 400 yards and two touchdowns.
+Charlie Brewer passed for 400 yards and two touchdowns for Baylor.
 Denzel Mims had 11 catches for 114 yards and a touchdown and Jalen Hurd added nine catches for 104 yards and had a receiving touchdown and a rushing score for the Bears (3-2, 1-1).

 Murray completed 10 of 11 passes for 192 yards and four touchdowns in the first half to help the Sooners take a 28-9 lead.
 Baylor scored on its first possession of the second half to cut Oklahoma's lead to 28-16, but Lamb turned a third-down screen pass from Murray into an 86-yard touchdown.